-Telemedicine is considered a priority area, for this reason the investments related to this field are growing, but the adoption of solutions that envisage its application is still distant.
+Telemedicine is considered a priority area, but the adoption of solutions that envisage its application is still distant.

 The most widespread telemedicine solutions in healthcare facilities are those of Teleconsultation between hospitals or departments.
 More advanced solutions, such as Tele-rehabilitation and Tele-assistance, are being tested, slowed down due to the absence of dedicated tariffs.

-That of big data analytics and business intelligence is an area that arouses great interest in strategic directions.
+That of big data analytics and business intelligence is an area that arouses great interest.
 In business intelligence applications, the data are mainly used to analyse the information located in the administrative databases, used above all to support the allocation of DRGs (Diagnosis-related Groups), the control of appropriateness and the analysis of dashboards of indicators.
 Even less widespread are the business intelligence applications that collect social media and wearable data.

-Even artificial intelligence in the health field will grow, reaching 6.6 billion dollars in 2021 and today there are strong investments in the sector.
-Thanks to AI, in fact, it is possible to improve the efficiency of the operators, increase the accuracy of the diagnosis, personalise the care and improve the patient’s experience.
+One of the main objectives of the health and pharmaceutical sector is to boost digitisation, integrating diagnosis, treatment and patient care processes, not only by implementing new technological tools, but also by adopting a more effective data management approach, made possible by innovative artificial intelligence projects.
+Artificial intelligence in the health field will growand today there are strong investments in the sector.
+Thanks to AIit is possible to improve the efficiency of the operators, increase the accuracy of the diagnosis, personalise the care and improve the patient’s experience.

-The spread of information systems for online health allows the dematerialization of health records.
-Since the situation on the national territory is still highly differentiated, due to the different ways in which technological innovation is used in the various regions, it is fundamental that the network health initiatives undertaken at the national level are consistent with the strategy defined by the New Health Information System, and that they keep up with the measures implemented in the other EU countries.
+The spread of information systems for online health allows the dematerialisation of health records.
+Since the situation on the national territory is still highly differentiated, due to the different ways in which technological innovation is used in the various regions, it is fundamental that the network health initiatives are consistent with the strategy defined by the New Health Information System.

 The problem of the digital transformation in the healthcare sector is fundamental, especially in Italy.
 It is thanks to the collection and analysis of big data in healthcare that it will be possible to evaluate the return on investment, to create an economic and social value.
-There are many challenges facing the Italian National Health System, given that health spending in Italy continues to lose ground and innovation represents the right solution, precisely because it has a strong impact on performance and costs, and contributes also to the reduction of the waiting lists, optimising care pathways and bed occupancy.
+There are many challenges facing the Italian National Health System, given innovation represents the right solution, precisely because it has a strong impact on performance and costs, and contributes also to the reduction of the waiting lists, optimising care pathways and bed occupancy.